 Spa Wellness Travel have been a client of Web Prophets for over 8 years now.
 Spa Wellness Travel's old website required an update to improve the presentation, including a responsive theme for easy viewing on desktop, laptop, tablet and mobile devices.

-The Institute for Creative Health (ICH) asked Web Proohets to redesign their website.
+The Creative Health Australian Leadership Collective asked Web Proohets to redesign their website.

 Australian Book Auctions (ABA) required a new site that would promote their Upcoming Sales online.

 The website needed to be easy to navigate and easy to update for ABA staff.
 Part of the required features include an email subscription to the ABA newsletter, design of the newsletter and software to allow ABA easy management of email newsletter communications.

 CTC are a national organisation that provides training and technical assistance to communities around Australia to help them implement the Communities That Care (CTC) system.
 The CTC system aims to improve health and wellbeing of local youth.
 Their clients are people interested in improving the health of young people and may range from local council representatives to philanthropists, to state and federal government, to business people, schools, health services and more.

 Uninterrupted is a project by MS Australia to create a online community for people with MS, their family, friends and carers.
 They have the ability to connect and share their stories and find out more information on MS and it's symptoms.